Updated July 2, 2021.

 They are not all mountains with millions of gallons of lava flowing out of the tippy-top.
 It smells, it steams, it smokes, it bursts through existing lava rock, and it’s unpredictable!
 We learned so much both at Volcanoes National Park and our lava boat tour.
 The Island of Hawai’i is a perfect place to learn more than you knew you needed to know about volcanoes, lava, and and more!

 Epic experience: Our Unforgettable Lava Boat Tour

-Are there more things you want to know about Hawaii or its Big Island?
+Are there more things you want to know about the Island of Hawai’i or any of the Hawaiian islands?
 Let me know if the Comments section!
-And don’t forget to check out my Pacific Islands Page for all my Hawaii posts!
+And don’t forget to check out my Hawaiian Islands Page for all my Hawaii posts!

 Love this post?
 Pin it for later!

 10 thoughts on “What to Know Before You Visit the Island of Hawai’i”

 You’ve got me wanting to go to Hawaii.

 I highly recommend it!

 You did the right thing by not going to the waterfall in waipi’o…it is on private property and the locals love and respect the land, the aina, and expect everyone to do the same.
 Without permission, a lot of travelers venture to the falls and post pictures.
 If they hashtag #hialawe, the locals will find it and not be too nice.
 That land goes back many many generations, thanks for honoring the aina!